oposs/tl-docker/README.md

 $ docker run --privileged --name my-tl-demo --publish 9922:22 -t tl-ubuntu
 ```

-Pro Tip: If you feel uneasy about giving the thinlinc docker full system
+Pro Tip: If you feel uneasy about giving the thinlinc docker image full
-access using the `--privileged` option you can also use the following
+system access using the `--privileged` option you can also use the following
 commandline to start.

 ```bash